 Transit Bangkok provides comprehensive information about public transportation in Bangkok, but here are some highlights:

 Taxis are readily available throughout the city.
 Most taxis are air-conditioned.
 In downtown Bangkok, taxis sometimes try to charge much higher prices (200-300 Baht).
 You can ask them to use the meter, but some of them will refuse to do so.
 Negotiate the fare before getting into the vehicle.
 If you have a mobile device that works in Thailand, you can use mobile apps such as Grab to alleviate the problem.
-Tips are not neccesary.
+Tipping is not customary but appreciated.

-Tuk-tuks (three-wheeled motor-bike taxi similar to rickshaws in India) are also commonly seen along Thanon Skumvit and near Pathumwan Princess Hotel.
-They are much move versatile than taxis during rush hours.
-The fare is similared to metered taxi, but due to their popularity among tourists, drivers in downtown area tend to ask for a much higher price for customers who do not speak Thai.
+Tuk-tuks (three-wheeled motor-bike taxi similar to rickshaws in India) are also commonly seen along Thanon Skumvit.
+They can be more versatile than taxis during rush hours.
+The fare is similared to metered taxi, but due to their popularity among tourists, drivers in the downtown area tend to ask for a much higher price for customers who do not speak Thai (especially during rush hours and in the evening).
 Negotiate the price before hopping on.

-Motobike Taxis are faster in heavy traffic, but safety can be an iissue, and not all of them provide helmets for passengers.
+Motobike Taxis are faster in heavy traffic, but safety can be an issue, and not all of them provide helmets for passengers.
 Use your discretion.
-The fare is comparable to Taxis and tuk-tuks.
+The fare is somewhat lower than Taxis or tuk-tuks.